2 Degree, Walks, and Paths

 density = nx.density(G)

-Density using nodes and edges: 0.08680792891319207
+Density using nodes and edges: 0.0868

-Calculating using mean degree 0.08680792891319207
+Calculating using mean degree 0.0868

-Density with NetworkX built-in: 0.08680792891319207
+Density with NetworkX built-in: 0.0868

-While it’s pretty straightforward to calculate the density of a network, it’s more complicated to determine whether a network is dense or sparse.
+Informally, we call a network sparse when it has low density.
+This is pretty tricky to formally define: how low is “low enough?”
 There isn’t a universally agreed upon threshold for density below which a real-world network would be considered sparse.
 However, we can create a definition which applies for certain theoretical models of networks.
-If we have a model where we can take a formal limit, then such a network is sparse if \(\rho \to 0\) as \(n \to \infty\).
+Many models are defined for graphs on \(n\) nodes.
+If we have a model where we can take a formal limit as \(n\) grows large, then such a network is sparse if \(\rho \to 0\) as \(n \to \infty\).
 In this scenario, the mean degree grows (much) more slowly than the number of nodes.
+We’ll study limiting arguments about sparse graphs much more when we discuss random graphs.

-Walks and paths
+Walks and Paths

 We may like to know if it it is possible to reach one node from another by traversing edges.
 For this task, we introduce the notion of a walk.